tcds123/self-prompt-data/README.md

 # Self-Prompt Upload Data

-This directory contains the prompt data for the **Self-Prompt** project — automatically discovering optimal system prompts for code generation LLMs via soft-prompt optimization and evaluation on HumanEval / MBPP benchmarks.
+This directory contains the prompt data for the **Self-Prompt** project — automatically discovering optimal system prompts for code generation LLMs via soft-prompt optimization and evaluation on HumanEval / MBPP / Eval_PLUS benchmarks.

 ## Directory Structure